Scared to Dance: Legacy

 The song "The Saints Are Coming" was later covered by Green Day and U2 and released as a charity single, reaching #1 in several countries.

 "Into the Valley" became popular as adopted and sung by fans of Dunfermline Athletic F.C., the band's local football team, as well as Charlton Athletic F.C. in England whose ground is known as The Valley.

-Scared To Dance is also the name of a club and gig night in London founded in 2009.
+In the 2025–26 season, Dunfermline released a third kit based on the album artwork of Scared to Dance.